ngol0/advanced-DL-learning/README.md

 # Advanced Deep Learning with Tensorflow - Courses by DeepLearning.ai
 ## Introduction
-This is the projects done after every module in the 2 courses provided by Andrew Ng's DeepLearning.ai, including: [Advanced Computer Vision](https://www.coursera.org/learn/advanced-computer-vision-with-tensorflow/) and [Deep Generative Modelling](https://www.coursera.org/learn/generative-deep-learning-with-tensorflow/).
-Each course has 4 projects in total for 4 different topics (so 8 in total for 2 courses).
+These are the projects completed at the end of each module in two DeepLearning.AI courses by Andrew Ng: [Advanced Computer Vision](https://www.coursera.org/learn/advanced-computer-vision-with-tensorflow/) and [Deep Generative Modelling](https://www.coursera.org/learn/generative-deep-learning-with-tensorflow/).

+Each course consists of 4 modules, with one project per module.
 The project details for relevant topics could be found below.
 The topics and models covered in each module include:

 * #### Transfer Learning and Style Learning:
   - transfer learning with ResNet50, object localization model architecture, evaluating object localization.